jnf/jquery-jukebox/README.md

 - Instead of adding links to the view, try using the data to create embedded players for the specific service (i.e., embed the YouTube video, instead of linking to it).
   - __HINT:__ YouTube and Vimeo use html `iframe` elements to do video embedding.
   - __MOAR HINT:__ Don't use "embedly"
-- If a user's search returns no results, suggest/embed/link to something for them instead.
+- DONE If a user's search returns no results, suggest/embed/link to something for them instead.